How to outsource: A decision-making guide for entrepreneurs

 Without hard numbers, it’s difficult to determine whether there’s a real benefit to outsourcing.

-To determine whether subcontracting is advantageous, you need to know your operating costs.
-“Without hard numbers, it’s difficult to determine whether there’s a real benefit to outsourcing,” she adds.
+To determine whether subcontracting is advantageous, you need to know your operating costs and have hard numbers.

 Access to expertise